Email Newsletter Design Playbook: Layouts, Templates, Mobile QA, and Examples (2026)

 • One primary CTA per email (avoid decision paralysis)

-High-Converting CTA Examples
+CTA Text Examples

 IndustryEffective CTA